Support us >

 Translation:

-This means that people who intend to stay in Israel for a limited amount of time (3 months or less), for a visit, and then leave, should be able to get a B2 tourist visa.
-Being in a relationship with an Israeli, on its own, isn’t one of the listed indications that support an entry denial for a foreign citizen that means to enter Israel for touristic purposes.
+Following this regulation, people who plan to visit Israel for a short period (3 months or less) and then leave should be able to get a B2 tourist visa.
+Simply being in a relationship with an Israeli is not a reason for entry denial for foreign citizens visiting Israel as tourists.

-HOWEVER, being in a relationship with an Israeli, might “trigger” one of the other listed indications, primarily the “fear of settling” indication, or in Hebrew: חשש להשתקעות.
-This indication, listed twice on procedure 6.4.0010, is one of the main reasons passengers are refused entry at the border.
-In general, it is mostly used “against” citizens of non-western countries, usually from South America, East Asia, Eastern Europe (primarily Russia and Ukraine), Africa, etc.
+However, being in a relationship with an Israeli might trigger other concerns, particularly the “fear of settling” indication, or in Hebrew: חשש להשתקעות.
+This concern, mentioned twice in procedure 6.4.0010, is one of the main reasons passengers are denied entry at the border.
+It is mostly applied to citizens of non-western countries, including those from South America, East Asia, Eastern Europe (primarily Russia and Ukraine), Africa, and similar regions.

-Another aspect that is taken into account is the age of the passenger and their “place” in life.
-Border control personnel might ask a passenger about their employment status, whether they are doing any academic studies or any other indication that connects them to where they live.
-Being in your 20s to early 30s, having no job, and no real ties to your home country, might result in an entry denial to Israel because of a suspicion that you plan to settle in Israel.
+Another factor considered is the age of the passenger and their stage in life.
+Border control personnel might ask about a passenger’s employment status, academic studies, or any other ties they have to their home country.
+If a passenger is in their 20s to early 30s, has no job, and lacks strong ties to their home country, they might be denied entry to Israel due to suspicion that they intend to settle in Israel.

-This is true for all passengers, but especially for partners of Israelis, who have a special relation to Israel as they are likely to want to be with their partner (and therefore stay in Israel).
+This applies to all passengers but is especially relevant for partners of Israelis, as they are more likely to want to stay in Israel to be with their partner.

 How to Avoid an Entry Denial When Arriving at Israel for a Visit?

-• Consider pre-arranging your visa.
+- Consider pre-arranging your visa.
 If you are coming to visit your Israeli partner, and you are a citizen of a non-western country and have never been to Israel before, it is highly advisable that your partner submits an application for a tourist visa for you, ahead of your arrival.
 Some PIBA offices may try to brush you off and say “It is not needed” (for citizens of countries that are on a visa-waiver program with Israel), and despite that, we still advise you to insist and get the tourist visa in advance.
-Check this post (coming soon!) for more information about tourist visas to Israel.

-• Show that your center of life is elsewhere.
+- Prove that your center of life is elsewhere.
 If you don’t have a pre-arranged tourist visa, to avoid an entry denial, show that your center of life is elsewhere and that you have no intention to stay in Israel.
 The first and most obvious thing to have with you is a return flight ticket.
 If you are undergoing a further investigation, you can show a job contract or an apartment rent contract.
-You can show you are registered at University, or even that you take care of family members who are abroad.
+You can show you are registered to academic studies, or even that you take care of family members who are abroad.

 What happens if my entry was denied?